 Our suppliers, subcontractors, agents and distributors all have a crucial role to play in safeguarding our commitment to live by the highest ethical standards.

-Atlas Copco is committed to respect and support all internationally recognized human rights and to avoid complicity in human rights abuses.
-We work with human rights, labor, environment and anti-corruption as stated in the UN Global Compact and protect, respect and provide access to remedy with regards to human rights as proposed in the UN Guiding Principles on Business and Human Rights.
+Atlas Copco is committed to respecting and supporting all internationally recognized human rights and to avoiding complicity in human rights abuses.
+We work to safeguard human rights and the environment and have a zero tolerance for corruption.
+We support the UN Global Compact and protect, respect and provide access to remedy with regards to human rights as proposed in the UN Guiding Principles on Business and Human Rights.

-Atlas Copco’s central guiding policy is the Business Code of Practice, which supports the United Nations International Bill of Human Rights, the The International Labour Organization Declaration on Fundamental Principles and Rights at Work, as well as the The OECD Guidelines for Multinational Enterprises.
+Atlas Copco’s central guiding policy is our Business Code of Practice, which supports the United Nations International Bill of Human Rights, the The International Labour Organization Declaration on Fundamental Principles and Rights at Work, as well as the The OECD Guidelines for Multinational Enterprises.

-We promote economic development in local communities through the payment of taxes, pension and social security contributions.
+We strive to be a good corporate citizen, promoting economic development in local communities through the payment of taxes, pension and social security contributions.
+See our Annual Report for more information about economic growth and taxes.

 Voluntary donations made through our employee-led initiative Water for All (matched two times by Atlas Copco) have so far provided access to clean drinking water to more than 2 million people worldwide.
 Our Community Engagement and Charity Policy also encourages our subsidiaries to provide material and financial support in the event of natural and humanitarian disasters.

 We continuously work with our value chain to protect the business from risks, promote high ethical standards and minimize negative impacts from our operations.
 We only cooperate with business partners who share our high standards of quality, business ethics and resource efficiency.
-We evaluate our partners according to social and environment aspects and through on-site audits.
+We evaluate our business partners according to social and environment aspects and through on-site audits.

 Significant business partners must commit to follow the Atlas Copco Business Code of Practice by signing our Atlas Copco Business partner criteria.
 Both documents are available in English or other languages.